xiaocaibird/react-native-dynamic-picker/README.md

     It can be used to pick “year-month-day-hour-minute-second”.
     Set the 'type' to change the mode of DateTimePicker.

-    type can set from one of DateTimePicker.type.
+    type can set from one of 'DateTimePicker.type'

-    values of DateTimePicker.type:
+    DateTimePicker.type=
      {
         datetime,
         date,